tim-mcdonnell/march_madness/docs/pipeline/README.md

 # Pipeline Documentation

-This directory contains documentation about the NCAA March Madness Predictor's pipeline architecture and components.
+> **Documentation Relocated**: The pipeline documentation has been consolidated.
+>
+> Please see the [Pipeline Reference Documentation](../reference/pipeline/overview.md) for complete and updated information.

+All pipeline technical reference documentation has been consolidated under `docs/reference/pipeline/` to improve organization and reduce redundancy.

 ## Purpose